Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/application/application.md

 ---
 ### GetCompanyName
-Returns the name of the company
+Returns the name of the company.
 ```cpp
 std::string GetCompanyName()
 ```